Unidata/MetPy/tutorials/README.md

 ## Contribution

 We welcome contributions to these tutorials!
-If you have any suggestions for improvements or would like to add new tutorials, feel free to submit a pull request.
+If you have any suggestions for improvements or would like to add new tutorials feel free to submit an issue or make a pull request.
+More information on how to contribute can be found by checking out the [Contributors Guide](https://github.com/Unidata/MetPy/blob/main/CONTRIBUTING.md)